ARM-software/libddssec/doc/about_libddssec.md

 `tee-supplicant` is responsible for:

- - Loading TA buy reading the filesystem and putting the TA data in the shared memory that will be read and verified by OPTEE-OS.
+ - Loading TA by reading the filesystem and putting the TA data in the shared memory that will be read and verified by OP-TEE OS.
  - Loading data from the filesystem.
-Data is encrypted and can only be decrypted by the key in OPTEE-OS.
+Data is encrypted and can only be decrypted by the key in OP-TEE OS.

 See `optee_msg_supplicant.h` for more details about the RPC calls that tee-supplicant daemon processes.

 ![tee-supplicant can be launched as a daemon or as an infinite loop.
 It repeatedly calls process_one_request which gets a request from the TA by reading the list in the OP-TEE kernel driver.
 This starts by calling read_request(), which calls ioctl with TEE_IO_SUPPL_RECV and waits until a request arises.
 When one does, it calls find_param() to get the returned parameters, spawning a new tee-supplicant thread in case the current thread is blocked.
 If the corresponding function is found (depending on the parameters), then write_answer() calls ioctl to return the answer with TEE_IOC_SUPPL_END](./media/Tee_supplicant.svg)

-OPTEE-Client is a user library that must be included at compile time to have access to functions that will call `IOCTL` syscalls to setup and access the TA.
+OP-TEE Client is a user library that must be included at compile time to have access to functions that will call `IOCTL` syscalls to setup and access the TA.
 All those calls will be processed by the TEE Kernel Driver.